zhon/mockist-style-javascript-tdd-kata/README.md

 ## Test 5 - failing
 So this one fails the right away with a clear message, right? **Yep.**
 ## Test 5 - passing
-I noticed that you used "refute.called" **Yes, that ensures that we don't just call slideUp immediately.**
+I noticed that you used "refute.called" **Yes, that ensures that I don't just call slideUp immediately.**

-Oh, so I need a setTimeout then? **That is the general idea.**
+Oh, so you will be calling setTimeout? **That is the general idea.**
 ```javascript
 var voice = function (speech) {
     var voiceBox = $("#voiceBox")